Ormondville, Tararua District, Southern Hawkes Bay, New Zealand

 Want to sleep at Ormondville Station?

-Accommodation costs: To make enquires or book, please go to our NEW website, or our Facebook page (see above), or phone our hosts at Ormondville on: (06) 374-1514 - or email us
+Accommodation costs: To make enquires or book, please go to our NEW website, or our Facebook page (see above) for further details - or email us

 The 'Silver Fern' railcar is shown here passing through Ormondville Station in April 2010, bound for Napier.
 The next two shots below follow the railcar through the station and out across the Ormondville Viaduct.
 (Photo: Doug Scott)